-- 12. Do this in your own words.
-Read the description in the text, and then proceed to expand on it, including a presentation and discussion about examples and their particular effects. - 13.
-Create a chart with all the possible risks, both physiologically and environmentally based, for the varying age groups of pregnant women.
-Color code each maternal age group, then indicate the particular groups associated with each risk.
-This will provide a concrete illustration of maternal age and the associated risks of pregnancy shared by, and different for, each group. - 14.
-Imagine you are teaching a childbirth class, and your job is to inform expectant parents of the stages of birth and to explain the three particular birth complications.
+- 13. A chart would be helpful here, too.
+List three substances in one column, and their possible effects on development in another. - 14.
+Imagine you are teaching a childbirth class, and your job is to inform expectant parents of the stages of birth.
 Anticipate their particular questions and concerns to create a more complete presentation of the information. - 15.
 Begin by rereading the relevant sections of the text, imagining that either you are pregnant or your wife is about to give birth.
 As you bring this personal perspective to your consideration of the information, you should easily begin to develop questions as you would if you were actually facing these circumstances yourself. - 16.
 If you are an expectant parent, you will approach pregnancy, prenatal development, and childbirth in very practical terms.
-You are less interested in the information for the information itself, but rather you want to be able to apply it.
-This is a primary reason for the existence of childbirth classes-to inform parents of what they can do to successfully experience each of these stages based on the scientific information. - 17.
-Begin by thinking about your own father's involvement.
-Ask your mother or your father, about the extent of his role during your mother's pregnancy, labor and delivery, and childrearing.
-Compare what you find out to what you now know about the new and changing role of fathers. - 18.
+For this question, think about what you would want to hear from a doctor about your options for medications.
+What benefits and risks does each option carry? - 17.
+Think about the specific challenges of preterm or low birth weight newborns.
+What kinds of care or treatment might best address those challenges? - 18.
 Preterm infants always experience low birth weight, but low birth weight infants are not always preterm.
 Explain why that is, and what leads to each. - 19.
-Present this information as if you were a pediatrician explaining these assessments to new parents.
+Present this information as if you were a pediatrician explaining this assessment to new parents.
 Remember, the parents are most likely to have no working knowledge of developmental psychology. - 20.
-Begin by describing the "first" three trimesters to establish the context for explaining the views about the postpartum period.
-Then discuss whether or not it should be considered the fourth trimester.
+It might help to imagine that you are designing a brochure about PPD to place in doctors' offices.
+How would you help women identify possible PPD in themselves?
+What options for treatment would you want them to know about?